Skip to main content

 2. Normalize the incoming workspace identifier so personal and internal become real workspace IDs.

-5. Load workspace-wide defaults from workspace_default_permissions.
+5. Load workspace-wide defaults from workspace_default_permissions using the resolved member_type.

 If the user is the workspace creator, getPermissions() returns the full permission catalog from packages/utils/src/permissions.tsx.
 If the user is not the creator, getPermissions() returns the deduplicated union of: